Healthy fingernails: Clues about your health

 Pale, whitish nail beds may indicate a low red blood cell count consistent with anaemia.

 Heart disease can turn the nail beds red.
-Obsessive-compulsive disorder can show up in the nails through persistent nail-biting or picking.
+Obsessive-compulsive disorder (OCD) can show up in the nails through persistent nail-biting or picking.

 Even common disorders like thyroid disease can cause abnormalities in the nail beds, producing dry, brittle nails that crack and split easily.